Last Updated On July 25th, 2018

 - Foam construction as opposed to springs

-The Leesa is a three-layered foam mattress.
-It claims to provide cooling, contouring and pressure-relieving support.
+The Leesa mattress consists of a three-layered foam design that claims to provide cooling, contouring and pressure-relieving support.
 This mattress adapts to every body type and sleeping style, and they call this feature the universal adaptive feel which they say is exclusive only to Leesa mattresses.

 This one is a great option if you want to have a foam mattress that isn’t too firm.
 It has a 6″ base support foam that adds strength and durability, but it also has pressure-relieving memory foam in the center which makes it not as firm as most foam mattresses.
 The top layer of Avena foam is where it shines most, offering a cooling and supportive finish to an already advanced setup.

 Some of the features of this brand that are similar to Saatva mattresses are;

 - Layer that provides lumbar support

 Some features that make the Leesa mattress different are;